grrrwaaa/courses/film6246/unreal.md

 [See tutorial](https://docs.unrealengine.com/latest/INT/Engine/Landscape/Custom/index.html)

 A new landscape can be created from an existing height map image by choosing "Import from File" instead of "Create New" when creating a landscape.
+The file needs to be in a specific format, which you can achieve via PhotoShop:
+- set Image/Mode/16-bit
+- set Image/Mode/Greyscale
+- Export as PNG

 Any landscape layer can be exported to a file, edited, and re-imported.